 The annual Day of the Dead event took place in the streets of the University Park area near USC and downtown Los Angeles, as local community members wrote letters and painted pictures on long muslin fabric draped around the branches of a sprawling tree.
-Hundreds participated in adding their remembrances of loved ones who had [...]
+Hundreds participated in adding their remembrances of loved ones who [...]

 Larger than life face-hole cutouts recreating the Christmas Nativity served as inviting props for participants to photograph themselves as the characters of the Three Wise Men, Mary, Joseph, and an attendant shepherd, for a Christmas Posada in the Pico-Union area of Los Angeles.
-The images were painted on cardboard and embellished with mosaic-like paper collage [...]
+The images were painted on cardboard and embellished with mosaic-like paper [...]

 We collaborated with Shared_Studios facilitators who were managing a Shared_Studios Portal project which connects communities around the world through interactive technology.
 Transforming a shipping container into an art studio at the Los Angeles County Fair in Pomona, artists drew portraits of a live facilitator whose image was live-streaming from a Portal art space in Mexico [...]